geipel/blackhole_earth/README.md

 ## Todo
 - gh-pages or similar
-- installation instructions
+- installation instructions on iPad, Mac/Linux/Win

 I also need to update my conclusions for a likely [limit to black hole angular momentum](https://en.wikipedia.org/wiki/Black_hole#Physical_properties).
-Yes, it seems likely that the Earth has way too much rotational angular momentum to collapse **ALL** of its mass into a black hole.
+Yes, it seems likely that the Earth has way too much rotational angular momentum to collapse _**ALL**_ of its mass into a black hole.